 Help new contributors - SUMO Buddy Program

 It can be tough being a new contributor.
-There are many different opportunities, working with people from around the world and much more.
-The buddy program aims to help new contributors to Mozilla get started in the fastest and most fun way possible, using a buddy to guide them.
-By matching a new contributor (or as we like to call them, trainees) to an experienced one, trainees can learn the in's and out's of sumo, along with the culture of the Mozilla community.
+There are many different opportunities like working with people around the world and much more.
+The buddy program aims to help new contributors get started with Mozilla in the fastest and most fun way possible.
+This is done by using a buddy to guide new contributors around.
+By matching a new contributor (or as we like to call them, trainees) to an experienced one, trainees can learn the ins and outs of SUMO, along with the culture of the Mozilla community.

 Table of Contents

-The program is aimed at contributors who are new to Mozilla, but Mozillians who wish to get involved with support are also welcome.
+The Buddy Program is aimed at contributors who are new to Mozilla, but Mozillians who wish to get involved with SUMO are also welcome.

 Buddies are experienced contributors who have signed up to help trainees.
 This section contains information buddies may find useful.

-- If a trainee has responded to the form and you have chosen to be their buddy, contact them through PM on sumo using the canned response (to be created)
+- If a trainee has posted to the Buddy Forum and you have chosen (or have been assigned) to be their buddy, then use that thread to communicate with them.

-- Ask them which areas of SUMO they would like to contribute to.
-If they want to contribute to many areas, ask them which one they want to start with.
-If they are new to Mozilla, it's recommended to start with one area, and then start with another once they are comfortable (perhaps after they have completed the first or second milestone from the first area).
+- Ask them which area(s) of SUMO they would like to contribute to.
+If they want to contribute to more than one area, ask them which one they would like to start with.
+If they are new to Mozilla, it's recommended that they start with one area first, and then to another, once they are comfortable.